Good news for our current and future project partners – Interreg IPA CBC Programme Croatia-Serbia will continue in the financial period 2021-2027.

 In May 2018, the European Commission presented proposal regulations laying down future legal framework of the Cohesion Policy in the financial perspective 2021-2027.
 Proposed legislative package includes regulations relevant for European Territorial Cooperation programmes (“Interreg”) in next financial perspective.

-At the beginning of December 2020, trialogue negotiations between European Commission, Council of the European Union and European Parliament was concluded as they reached political agreement on regulations for the Cohesion Policy in financial perspective 2021-2027, including the ones relevant for Interreg programmes.
+At the beginning of December 2020, trialogue negotiations between European Commission, Council of the European Union and European Parliament was concluded as they reached political agreement on regulations for the Cohesion Policy in financial perspective 2021-2027.

 - A more competitive and smarter Europe – innovative and smart economic transformation and regional ICT connectivity (PO1);

 - A greener, low-carbon Europe – a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation and risk prevention and management and sustainable urban mobility (PO 2);

 - A more connected Europe – enhancing mobility (PO 3);

 - A more social and inclusive Europe – implementing the European Pillar of Social Rights (PO 4);

 - Europe closer to citizens – sustainable and integrated development of all types of territories and local initiatives (PO 5).